Thomasyyj/yijunyang-home/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: A trival Student in Natural Language Processing
+role: A Student in Natural Language Processing

 # Organizations/Affiliations to show in About widget
 organizations: